Simple Selling Steps: Start to Finish Timeline

 • Check the sale price of recently sold properties.
 You can find prices through local property records, which are open to the public.

 • Get a top-line value estimate through an automated valuation service.
-ForSaleByOwner.com offers valuations through a partner.
+ForSaleByOwner.com offers an automated home pricing tool.

 • The most in-depth, and most authoritative, valuation is an appraisal done on-site, in person, by an appraiser who is familiar with your neighborhood.
 The appraisal will compare the condition of your house to others recently sold, adding value for unique features (like a fireplace) and deducting for features you don’t have, or for the worn condition of the house.
 An appraisal can cost as much as $500, but it can also help prioritize spending for repairs, replacements and upgrades.
 It will also validate your asking price to the buyer, giving you a authority when negotiating.

 • Calculate selling expenses.
 If you sell by owner, you can save all or much of the agent commission.
-Use our calculator to estimate how much that could be.
+Use our Pricing Guide to estimate how much your expenses could be.

 4. Get Ready to Sell